xnd-project/arrayviews/README.md

 1. In `numpy.ndarray` and `pandas.Series`, the `numpy.nan` value is interpreted as null value.
 2. `OPTIMAL` means that view creation does not require processing of array data
-3. `GENBITMAP` means that view creation does requires processing of array data in the presence of null values.
+3. `GENBITMAP` means that view creation does requires processing of array data in the presence of null or nan values.
+By default, such processing is disabled.
 4. `FULL` means that view creation supports the inputs with null values.
 5. `PARTIAL` means that view creation does not support the inputs with null values.
 6. For the implementation of view constructions, hover over table cell or click on the links to `arrayviews` package source code.